ht-diva/genomics_QC_pipeline/README.md

 1. The PGEN file must pass PLINK 2 `--validate`.
 2. The PVAR file must contain at least one variant.
-3. When `autosomes_only: true`, the expected chromosome must be between 1 and 22.
+3. The expected chromosome must be an autosome (1–22).
 4. Chromosome labels in the PVAR file must match the chromosome being processed.
 5. Labels such as `1`, `chr1`, `CHR1`, and `Chr1` are treated equivalently.
 6. Dosage information must be present in the PGEN file.